-The 2017 Annual Meeting of Shareholders of Seneca Foods Corporation (the "Company") will be held at the Company's Offices, 3736 South Main Street, Marion, New York 14505, on Friday, July 28, 2017 at 1:00 PM, Eastern Daylight Time, for the following purposes:
+The 2018 Annual Meeting of Shareholders of Seneca Foods Corporation (the "Company") will be held at the Company's Offices, 3736 South Main Street, Marion, New York 14505, on Friday, July 27, 2018 at 1:00 PM, Eastern Daylight Time, for the following purposes:

-- 1. To elect three directors to serve until the Annual Meeting of shareholders in 2020 and until each of their successors is duly elected and shall qualify; - 2.
-To provide an advisory vote on executive compensation; - 3.
-To provide an advisory vote on the frequency of future advisory votes on executive compensation; - 4.
-To ratify the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2018; - 5.
-To ratify the adoption of the Seneca Foods Corporation Equity Incentive Plan Amendment and Extension; and - 6.
+- 1. To elect three directors to serve until the Annual Meeting of shareholders in 2021 and until each of their successors is duly elected and shall qualify; - 2.
+To cast a non-binding advisory vote to ratify the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2019; - 3.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Only shareholders of record at the close of business on June 16, 2017 are entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+Only shareholders of record at the close of business on June 15, 2018 are entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.